LizzGarleb/holbertonschool-low_level_programming/README.md

      Strings: are arrays of character terminated by a null character.

  6. Recursion = Allows any of it function to call itself multiple times in a program.
 Here, any function that happen to call itself again and again, unless the program satifies some specific condition is called a recursive function.

+ 7. Static Libraries = is a compiled object file containing all symbols required by the main program to operate as opposed to having to pull in separate entities.

+ 8. Argc & Argv
+     argc: refers to the number of arguments passed
+     argv: is a pointer array which points to each argument passed to the program

 Lizbeth Garcia Lebron (Creator)